JURY TRIAL IN A CRIMINAL CASE

 In more serious cases, or if you have a criminal record, the best outcome you may seek is a suspended sentence.
 In a suspended sentence, you receive a felony or misdemeanor conviction; however, your jail or prison sentence is set off for a period of time.
 Just like the deferred sentence, if you are successful you will not go to jail or prison, but the conviction will remain unless or until you get an expungement.

 Our firm will do everything possible to defend your freedom and your future.
 As a former prosecutor, John knows being charged with a crime does not mean you are guilty.
 You have the right to the presumption of innocence and representation by the best criminal defense attorney you can find.
-When facing criminal charges in Oklahoma; threating your future, finances, and freedom, contact Cannon Law Firm in Oklahoma City for your defense.
+When facing criminal charges in Oklahoma; threating your future, finances, and freedom, contact CANNON & ASSOCIATES in Oklahoma City for your defense.
 John is a Fierce Advocate for every client and is ready and willing to go to trial on any case and hold the government to its burden, beyond a reasonable doubt.

 Our firm I will investigate the allegations; examine law enforcement conduct; interview all potential witnesses; examine credibility issues with your accusers; identify all potential defenses; and identify every weakness in the prosecution’s case.